-- (ii) Evidence of treaty negotiations or evidence a tribe signed a treaty with the United States whether or not such treaty was ratified by Congress; - (iii) Listing of a tribe in the Department of the Interior's 1934 Indian Population Report; - (iv) Evidence that the United States took efforts to acquire lands on behalf of a tribe in the years leading up to the passage of the IRA; - (v) Inclusion in Volume V of Charles J. Kappler's Indian Affairs, Laws and Treaties; - (vi) Federal legislation for a specific tribe, including a conveyance to termination legislation enacted after 1934, which acknowledges the existence of a government-to-government relationship with a tribe at the time it is enacted; - (vii) When a tribe is recognized under the 25 C.F.R. part 83 process with a finding that the tribe "has been identified as an American Indian entity on a substantially continuous basis since 1900" pursuant to 25 C.F.R. § 83.11 (a); or - (viii) Other forms of evidence deemed presumptive by the Office of the Solicitor. - (3) In the absence of conclusive or presumptive evidence, the Secretary may find that a tribe was under federal jurisdiction in 1934 when the United States in 1934 or at some point in the tribe's history prior to 1934, took an action or series of actions that, when viewed in concert through a course of dealings or other relevant acts on behalf of a tribe, or in some instances tribal members, establishes or generally reflects federal obligations, or duties, responsibility for or authority over the tribe, and that such jurisdictional status remained intact in 1934. - (i) Examples of federal actions that exhibit probative evidence of federal jurisdiction include but are not limited to, the attendance of tribal members at Bureau of Indian Affairs operated schools, federal decisions regarding whether to remove or not remove a tribe from its homelands, the inclusion of a tribe in federal reports and surveys, the inclusion of a tribe or tribal members in federal census records prepared by the Office of Indian Affairs, and the provision of health and social services to a tribe or tribal members. - (b) For some tribes, Congress enacted legislation after 1934 making the IRA applicable to the tribe.
-The existence of such legislation making the IRA and its trust for the owner, subject to the acquisition provisions of this partapplicable to a tribe eliminates the need to determine whether a tribe was under federal jurisdiction in 1934.
+- (v) Treaties to which a tribe is a party, ratified by the United States and still in effect as to that party in 1934; or - (vi)Other forms of evidence deemed conclusive by the Secretary. - (2) The following is presumptive evidence, subject to rebuttal, that a tribe was under federal jurisdiction in 1934: - (i) Continuing existence of treaty rights guaranteed by a treaty ratified by the United States; - (ii) Evidence of treaty negotiations or evidence a tribe signed a treaty with the United States whether or not such treaty was ratified by Congress; - (iii) Listing of a tribe in the Department of the Interior's 1934 Indian Population Report; - (iv) Evidence that the United States took efforts to acquire lands on behalf of a tribe in the years leading up to the passage of the IRA; - (v) Inclusion in Volume V of Charles J. Kappler's Indian Affairs, Laws and Treaties; - (vi) Federal legislation for a specific tribe, including termination legislation enacted after 1934, which acknowledges the existence of a governmentto-government relationship with a tribe at the time it is enacted; - (vii) When a tribe is recognized under the 25 C.F.R. part 83 process with a finding that the tribe "has been identified as an American Indian entity on a substantially continuous basis since 1900" pursuant to 25 C.F.R. § 83.11 (a); or - (viii) Other forms of evidence deemed presumptive by the Office of the Solicitor. - (3) In the absence of conclusive or presumptive evidence, the Secretary may find that a tribe was under federal jurisdiction in 1934 when the United States in 1934 or at some point in the tribe's history prior to 1934, took an action or series of actions that, when viewed in concert through a course of dealings or other relevant acts on behalf of a tribe, or in some instances tribal members, establishes or generally reflects federal obligations, or duties, responsibility for or authority over the tribe, and that such jurisdictional status remained intact in 1934. - (i) Examples of federal actions that exhibit probative evidence of federal jurisdiction include but are not limited to, the attendance of tribal members at Bureau of Indian Affairs operated schools, federal decisions regarding whether to remove or not remove a tribe from its homelands, the inclusion of a tribe in federal reports and surveys, the inclusion of a tribe or tribal members in federal census records prepared by the Office of Indian Affairs, and the provision of health and social services to a tribe or tribal members.